 In the decade of the 1930s, as the Great Depression crippled the American economy, St. Rocco parish began self-building again.
 In 1933, the parish self-built an addition to the school and then in 1935 one to the parish house.
 In 1940, Father Gattuso planned for the parish to build a new and larger church, but World War II intervened.
 During the war years, the men of the parish--many of them working in the building trades--saved bricks and other materials from building sites, literally creating a brick yard on the church campus.
 In 1949, construction of the new church finally began.
 Scores of parishioners volunteered their time, the men excavating, erecting the superstructure, and doing the masonry work, while women brought home-cooked meals to the site.
 Even retired parishioners contributed.
 Michael Girardi, Gaetano Farrugia, and Gennaro Di Pasquale, all elderly immigrants from southern Italy, were singled out for special recognition and became known as the Three Musketeers.
 In 1952, when the church was completed, Father Gattuso estimated that the labor donated by the parish had saved the church hundreds of thousands of dollars.

 In the years that followed, additional self-build projects were undertaken by the parish, especially in the decade of the 1950s.
 In 1955, interior decorations were made to the church.
 The following year, the old church was converted into a gym for school children.
 In 1957, a memorial to the members of the parish who had served in World War II was built and, later in the same year, the grade school was remodeled.
 In 1959, parishioners constructed a one-story addition onto the school.
 The parish continued to undertake self-build projects throughout the remaining decades of the twentieth century, helping to defray the cost of maintaining an inner city church.
-Perhaps its history of self-building is one reason why today in the second decade of the twenty-first century St. Rocco Church is still a fixture as well as one of the most important community assets in the Clark-Fulton neighborhood.
+Perhaps its history of self-building is one reason why St. Rocco Church is, and will likely always remain, a fixture and one of the most important community assets in the Clark-Fulton neighborhood.